-I served as the President of the Central Texas Bankruptcy Bar Association for 5 years.
+I am currently the President of the Western District of Texas Bankruptcy Bar Association.
+I served as the President of the Central Texas Bankruptcy Bar Association for five years.
 I am also the State Chair for the Western District of Texas for the National Association of Consumer Bankruptcy Attorneys.
 I teach other attorneys advanced bankruptcy law matters several times each year at national, international, state and local bar association continuing education seminars.
 I taught a course entitled “Debtors’ Rights and Creditors’ Remedies” as an adjunct law professor at Baylor Law School for over ten years.

 I attended Texas Tech Law School and graduated, with honors, in 1983.
 While I was in law school, I served as an Editor on the Texas Tech Law Review and clerked for the Lubbock Bankruptcy Judge.
 I have a Masters Degree in Public Administration from Southern Methodist University in Dallas, Texas and a Bachelors of Arts degree from Trinity University in San Antonio, Texas.
 I am originally from Dallas, Texas.
-My husband and I moved to Waco in 1995 from Dallas because we wanted to raise our children in a smaller town.
-We absolutely love Waco and Central Texas!
+My husband and I moved to Waco in 1995, and then to Belton, Texas in 2016.
+We absolutely love Central Texas!

-I live in Waco with my husband and our three teenage children.
-My husband, a banker for 30 years, is now an asset manager with First City Financial Corporation.
-Most of the borrowers on his loans are in a bankruptcy case or a state receivership action.
-He likes to joke that he works with bankruptcy lawyers and sleeps with one too!
-Our oldest child, Paul, attends Texas Tech University and is studying Architecture.
-His 3.7 grade point average makes us so proud.
-Our second child Billy was a Platoon Sergeant in the ROTC.
-He joined his brother Paul at Texas Tech and is studying business and political science.
+I live in Belton with my husband and our disabled child.
+My husband, a banker for 35 years, is now a Senior Vice President with Union State Bank in Harker Heights, Texas.
+Our oldest child, Paul, attends graduate school at Texas Tech University in Architecture.
+Our second child, Billy, was a Platoon Sergeant in the ROTC.
+He joined his brother Paul at Texas Tech and is studying political science.
 I am so proud that both of my sons have decided to attend my alma mater!
 Our youngest child, Rachel, has Down Syndrome and epilepsy.
-She has been hospitalized over 57 times.
+She has been hospitalized over 60 times.
 Rachel has given me a new appreciation on what a financial strain illnesses and disabilities can have on a family.
 Our family is not perfect – we have had our problems and difficulties.
 However, I believe that those imperfections make me a better lawyer and counselor to my clients.